 Exciting designs have been published for the lively and attractive waterfront development to be created at Water Row, Govan.

 The proposals will deliver stylish riverside flats and townhouses, together with smart commercial space at prime ground floor locations, all set amongst high quality streets and appealing new public spaces, each with a different character to discover and for people to enjoy.
 The stunning mixed-use development is designed to offer a diverse range of commercial, leisure and community uses that meet local needs and attract new visitors, residents and business to Govan.

 Ranged around and capitalising on the planned Govan Partick Bridge, the Water Row Masterplan proposals aim to rejuvenate Govan’s waterfront, reconnecting the town centre with the river to create a thriving city destination of unrivalled heritage, character and quality that is distinctly Govan for Govan.

 The Water Row Masterplan proposals were shaped by extensive community and stakeholder consultation during 2018 and received Planning Permission in Principle in June 2020.
 They are presented in three documents: Part A – The Masterplan, Part B – its Appendices and Part C – the Stakeholder Consultation Report.
-All proposals are currently illustrative and are there as a guide to the site’s future development potential until such times as detailed design, permissions and funding are secured for each of the planned future phases.
-All the latest project details can be found on this web page, including the newsletter distributed in January 2019 to nearly 3000 homes in and around Govan town centre.
+All proposals are currently illustrative until such times as detailed design, permissions and funding are secured for each of the three planned phases of development.
+All the latest project details can be found on this web page, including the newsletters distributed to nearly 3000 homes in and around Govan town centre.
 The masterplan proposals are also on display at Elder Park Library, the Community Hub at 901 Govan Road, the Pearce Institute, Govan Cross Shopping Centre, Orkney Street Enterprise Centre and Riverside Hall.